-- Please read the University Career Center's KU Career Connections User's Guide before registering.
+- Please read the University Career Center's Professional Conduct Policy (pdf) before completing the activation survey.

-- Students may register for full access online by logging in to KU Career Connections.
+- Students: activate your account by logging in to KU Career Connections.
 If you have not registered before, you will be prompted to complete a survey when you log in.
 In order to register, you must answer "yes" to the authentication question.
 Your access will be available and free through six months after you graduate.

-- Alumni will need to complete the online or paper form (pdf) and pay the $40 fee.
-You may mail or drop off the form at UCC (320 Anschutz), or mail the form to 1301 Jayhawk Boulevard, Lawrence, KS 66045.
+- Alumni (beyond six months of graduation): complete the online form and pay the $40 fee.
+You may drop off the form at UCC (320 Anschutz), or mail the form to 1301 Jayhawk Boulevard, Lawrence, KS 66045.

-Registration with UCC is required to post your resume for viewing by employers; once registration is complete you will receive instructions, a user ID and password for access to KU Career Connections, typically within 24-48 business hours.
+Account activation is required to post your resume for viewing by employers; once you complete the activation survey you will receive instructions, a user ID and password for access to KU Career Connections, typically within 24-48 business hours.

 When access to KU Career Connections is established, candidates must complete demographic and academic information within the program, and upload and publish a resume before your information will be available for viewing by employers.
 The demographic and academic information you enter will be searchable by employers looking for qualified employment candidates.